 The road between Te Anau and Milford Sound is a destination in itself.
-Heading north from Te Anau on State Highway 94 is a alpine drive packed with walks and natural wonders.
+Heading north from Te Anau on State Highway 94 is an alpine drive packed with walks and natural wonders.
 If you are doing just a day trip to Milford Sound, be choosey about what you see in order to fit it all in!
-However, if you make use of the camp grounds, you can even squeeze a multi-day hike into your itinerary.
+However, if you make use of the campgrounds, you can even squeeze a multi-day hike into your itinerary.
 All the sights and walks below are well sign-posted off the Milford Road.

 Mirror Lakes (5-10 minutes one way)

 Probably the most popular stop on the way to Milford Sound, take this short easy walk along boardwalks on the shore of a vivid mirror lake with the mountains reflecting the water.
 You will emerge just a few metres away from the start.

 You may have noticed how the forest of Fiordland National Park is ridiculously dense with ferns growing out of everything and tree trunks are thick with the mossy goodness.
 A quick way to enjoy the forest is by taking the Lake Gunn Nature Walk, a wide accessible track.
 Learn about said trees as you go on the information boards and spot birds.
 You’ll also approach Lake Gunn for more stunning photo opportunities.

 Lake Marian Falls Track (20 minutes return) and Lake Marian Track (3 hours return)